eedeinum/PDinsight/README.md

 # PDinsight
-Program for computing effective wall permeabilites for symplasmic transport
+Program for computing effective wall permeabilities for symplasmic transport